inet-framework/inet/doc/src/users-guide/ch-scenario-scripting.rst

-simulation times, for example changing a parameter value, changing the bit error rate of a connection, removing or adding connections, removing or adding routes in a routing table, shutting down or crashing routers, etc. The aim is usually to observe transient behaviour caused by the changes.
+simulation times, for example changing a parameter value, changing the bit error rate of a connection, removing or adding connections, removing or adding routes in a routing table, shutting down or crashing routers, etc. The aim is usually to observe transient behavior caused by the changes.

 INET supports the following built-in actions: